Skippyoftedal/IDATT2506_Project/README.md

 1. Download the flutter plugin: https://plugins.jetbrains.com/plugin/9212-flutter
 2. Start a device from the device manager located on the right side of the application
 ![image](https://github.com/user-attachments/assets/625bb818-3af1-4af1-ae6e-947ec01e431d)
-3. Add languages
+3. Add languages by running the following command in a terminal

 ```
     flutter gen-l10n
 ```

-5. Run the flutter app (main.dart) from the top menu by pressing the green play button
+4. Run the flutter app (main.dart) from the top menu by pressing the green play button

 ![image](https://github.com/user-attachments/assets/fffe6e83-b0f7-4ca1-9d4e-060bc6f71925)